mattdimauro2/pi-memory-game/README.md

 ## How to Play

 - **Practice Mode**: This mode was designed for the sole purpose of learning pi!
-Enter as many correct digits as you can and if you get stuck or guess an incorrect digit a useful hint will pop up tyo help you continue.
+Enter as many correct digits as you can and if you get stuck or guess an incorrect digit a useful hint will pop up to help you continue.
 A mode like this is what allowed me to learn over 400 digits of pi in high school!
 - **Real Game**: This mode tests your true memory of pi.
 The game will continue until you make 3 incorrect guesses.
 - **Play with your keyboard or the on-screen buttons** and remember, it always starts with `"3."`.